turi-code/userguide/recommender/introduction.md

 # Recommender systems

-Building a recommender system is easy with GraphLab Create.
-Simply load data, create a recommender model, and start making recommendations.
+Building a recommender system is easy with GraphLab Create:  simply load data, create a recommender model, and start making recommendations.
 The data we will use for an example is sitting on an AWS S3 bucket as a csv file.
 We can load it into a GraphLab Create SFrame with `read_csv()`, specifying the "rating" column to be loaded as integers.
-For other ways of creating an SFrame and doing data munging, see [SFrame chapter](../sframe/tabular-data.md).
+For other ways of creating an SFrame and doing data munging, see the [SFrame chapter](../sframe/tabular-data.md).

 ```python